 Dr. Spiotta is board certified by the American Board of Neurological Surgery and is a member of numerous professional and scientific societies including the Congress of Neurological Surgeons, Society of Neurointerventional Surgery, and the American Association of Neurological Surgeons.
 He reviews manuscript submissions for numerous peer reviewed journals, is an associate editor for several journals, has co-authored greater than 150 peer-reviewed original research articles, and is an editor of three textbooks on the management of cerebrovascular diseases and ischemic stroke.

 Dr. Spiotta's research focus is outcomes research in cerebrovascular disease, device development, implementation of endovascular simulation as training tools among residents and fellows, as well as novel training paradigms for Neurosurgery residents.
 He is the founder and Principal Investigator of STAR (Stroke Thrombectomy and Aneurysm Registry), an international research collaboration, currently enrolling patients from 30 sites worldwide, which is housed and maintained at the Department of Neurosurgery at MUSC.

-Dr. Spiotta's research focus is device development, outcomes research in cerebrovascular disease, implementation of endovascular simulation as training tools among residents and fellows, as well as advanced multi-modality brain monitor care for the care of traumatic brain injury and subarachnoid hemorrhage.
-His clinical interests are neurosurgery and neuroendovascular surgery.
+Dr. Spiotta's clinical interests are Vascular Neurosurgery and Neuroendovascular Surgery.
 He specializes in acute stroke thrombectomy, aneurysm coiling and microsurgical clipping, arteriovenous malformations, carotid stenosis, carotid stenting and carotid endarterectomy, cerebrovascular and endovascular neurosurgery, dural arteriovenous fistula, EC-IC bypass, and moyamoya disease.